 Node.js Quick Start

-This document introduces how to create a Node.js application from scratch and deploy it to CloudBase HTTP cloud functions.
+This document describes how to create a Node.js application from scratch and deploy it to a CloudBase HTTP cloud function.

 Prerequisites

-- Have Node.js installed (v18 or later versions recommended)
+- Installed Node.js (v18 or later is recommended)

-- Have a Tencent Cloud account with CloudBase service activated
+- Have a Tencent Cloud account and have activated the CloudBase service

-Create a new directory named helloworld and go to the directory:
+Create a new directory named helloworld and enter the directory:

 mkdir helloworld